 These guidelines are for the purpose of establishing support for any disability-related accommodation request except for Housing and Dining accommodation requests.
-For housing accommodation requests, please refer to the Residence Life page at https://www.yhc.edu/student-life/residence-life/
+For housing accommodation requests, please refer to the Housing and Dining Accommodation Requests page at yhc.edu/student-life/disability/housing.